 They say the best things in life are free!
 If your family is saving up for an exciting vacation or a few fun road trips this year, every cent counts.
-That’s why we’ve rounded up a bunch of our favorite local activities you can do with your kids that won’t break the bank.
-As always, be sure to check websites for dates, times, locations and Covid precautions before you go.
+That’s why we’ve rounded up a bunch of our favorite local activities you can do with your kids throughout the year that won’t break the bank.
+As always, be sure to check websites for dates, times and locations before you go.

 See a movie under the stars.
 Bring a blanket and some popcorn and catch a free, family-friendly flick at a local park under the stars.
-Check our calendar for upcoming dates.
+Check our digital calendar at events.siparent.com for upcoming dates.

 Hop aboard the Regal Summer Movie Express!
-Escape the heat this summer at a cool theater catching a kid-friendly movie for just two bucks.
+Escape the heat this summer at a cool theater to catch a kid-friendly movie for just two bucks.

 Stop by the Staten Island Children’s Museum.
-Families with SNAP Benefits and Cool Culture cards can visit the museum for free during regular operating hours.
+Families with SNAP Benefits and Cool Culture cards can visit the museum for free or with a discount during regular operating hours.

 Hike or bike the Greenbelt.
 Widely considered the greenest borough, Staten Island has almost 3,000 acres of Greenbelt laden with trails winding around the entire island where a biker or hiker would never get bored.

 Join in library programs.
-After a lengthy pause due to Covid, most Staten Island library branches are again offering their educational and fun programs for toddlers up to teens.
-Plus, snag a free book as part of the NYPL Summer at the Library initiative.
+Most Staten Island library branches offer educational and fun programs for toddlers up to teens.

 Visit a nature center.
 Learn all about local ecology from a nature center, most of which offer special programming for kids.
 In Staten Island, you can visit the Greenbelt Nature Center and the Blue Heron Nature Center.
 Clay Pit Ponds State Park Preserve also offers similar programming.